-The Columbus State University Counseling Center provides individual counseling for substance abuse and other personal concerns to students of the University.
+An Alcohol and Drug specialist counselor provides individual counseling for substance abuse and other personal concerns to students of the University.
 All services of the center are provided without charge.
 Clients are informed of the nature and purpose of any assessment, treatment, educational, or training procedure and are given freedom of choice with regard to participation.
 When this center is not able to provide the necessary services, clients are informed of alternative resources and appropriate referrals are made.